 A hemisphere, in general, refers to half of the earth such as the northern hemisphere or the southern hemisphere.
 But in geometry, a hemisphere is referred to as a 3D figure made from cutting a sphere into two equal halves with one flat side.
-In real life we come across various objects that are in the shape of a hemisphere for example if we cut a cherry into half, we get a hemisphere-shaped cherry or if we cut a grapefruit into half we get a hemisphere.
-Let's learn more about a hemisphere, its properties and formulas in this article.
+In real life we come across various objects that are in the shape of a hemisphere, for example, if we cut a cherry into half, we get a hemisphere-shaped cherry or if we cut a grapefruit into half we get a hemisphere.
+Let us learn more about a hemisphere, its properties and formulas in this article.

 |1.||Definition of a Hemisphere|

 |5.||Surface Area of a Hemisphere|

 The word hemisphere can be split into hemi and sphere, where hemi means half and sphere is the 3D shape in math.
 Hence, a hemisphere is a 3D geometric shape that is half of a sphere with one side flat and the other side as a circular bowl.
 It is formed when a sphere is cut at the exact center along its diameter leaving behind two equal hemispheres.
 The flat side of the hemisphere is known as the base or the face of the hemisphere.
 Therefore, it is considered as an exact half of a sphere.

 Since a hemisphere is the exact half of a sphere, they share very similar properties as well.
 They are as follows:

 - A hemisphere has a curved surface area.

 - Just like a sphere, there are no edges and no vertices in a hemisphere.

 - It is not a polyhedron since polyhedrons are made up of polygons, but a hemisphere has one circular base and one curved surface.

 - The diameter of a hemisphere is a line segment that passes through the center and touches the two opposite points on the base of the hemisphere.